SLIP AND FALL ACCIDENTS

 ATLANTA SLIP AND FALL ATTORNEY

 Falls caused by a slippery surface can lead to serious injury.
-Atlanta slip and fall lawyer Terrence R. Bethune has helped accident victims in Georgia collect compensation for their slip and fall injuries since 1997.
+Atlanta, GA slip and fall lawyer Terrence R. Bethune has helped accident victims in Georgia collect compensation for their slip and fall injuries since 1997.
 If you fell on public or private property and sustained injuries, call The Bethune Law Firm for a free case evaluation.

 FALLS ARE A LEADING CAUSE OF INJURY